amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

       35   50                         35
 ```

-We are removing node 40, that has two children (35 and 50).
+We are removing node 40, which has two children (35 and 50).
 We replace the parent's (30) child (40) with the child's right child (50).
-Then we keep the left child (35) in the same place it was before, so we have to make it the left child of 50.
+Then we keep the left child (35) in the same place before, so we have to make it the left child of 50.

-Another way to do it to remove node 40, is to move the left child (35) up and then keep the right child (50) where it was.
+Another way to remove node 40 is to move the left child (35) up and then keep the right child (50) where it was.

 ```
      30